|

 The

-chart below gives general information on a teflon o-ring.
+chart below gives general information on a FEP o-ring.
 The

 properties of an encapsulated o-ring will be somewhat different